-Complete Guide to an Online Marriage and Family Therapy Degree
+Guide to Online Marriage and Family Therapy (MFT) Programs

 Students pursuing degrees in marriage and family therapy should look for programs accredited by the Commission on Accreditation for Marriage and Family Therapy Education, the predominant accrediting body for marriage and family therapy degrees.
 Attending accredited programs will ensure that students are receiving high quality educations that will put them on the best path for further educational or career options in the field.